tuxxon/wedeploy.com/node/electric/src/pages/docs/deploy/deploying-liferay-ce/index.md

 ## What's next?

-Now you can start building your Liferay DXP Trial application.
+Now you can start building your Liferay Portal CE application.